WellthCare

 Employer-Sponsored "Subsidies" and The WellthCare Model

-While traditional employer-sponsored insurance doesn't use the term "subsidy," employers typically pay a substantial portion (often 70-80%) of the premium, which is a form of direct cost sharing.
-The innovative approach of WellthCare creates a new category of value that functions as a powerful, behavior-driven subsidy for employees.
+Traditional employer-sponsored insurance doesn't use the word "subsidy," but employers typically pay a substantial portion (often 70–80%) of the premium—a form of direct cost sharing.
+WellthCare takes a different approach: it creates a behavior-driven subsidy that works alongside your existing health plan.

-WellthCare is not insurance but a Health-to-Wealth Operating System that works alongside an existing health plan.
-It delivers a triple-stream of value that effectively subsidizes healthcare costs and builds wealth:
+WellthCare isn't insurance.
+It's a Health-to-Wealth Operating System that delivers three streams of value, effectively subsidizing healthcare costs and building wealth:

 1. $0-Co-Pay Preventive Care: Employees use WellthCare's network for preventive services first, eliminating out-of-pocket costs for scans, labs, and primary care visits.
-This directly reduces immediate healthcare expenses.
+This directly cuts immediate healthcare expenses.

 2. Instant Rewards at the WellthCare Store™: For completing preventive actions, employees earn real, spendable dollars to use on FSA-eligible health products.
-This is "free money" that offsets other health-related costs.
+It's free money that offsets other health-related costs.

 3. Automatic Pension Contributions: Healthy behaviors automatically trigger deposits into the employee's retirement account, turning preventive health into long-term wealth.

-This model creates a structural redesign of benefits where the financial return on healthy behavior acts as a continuous subsidy, lowering net healthcare costs and increasing financial security without direct government intervention.
+This model structurally redesigns benefits.
+The financial return on healthy behavior acts as a continuous subsidy, lowering net healthcare costs and increasing financial security—without direct government intervention.

 Other Income-Based Assistance Programs